If you owned a legal, money-printing press, would you borrow money? Think about it.

 •The more federal budgets are cut and taxes increased, the weaker an economy becomes. .

-Liberals think the purpose of government is to protect the poor and powerless from the rich and powerful.
+•Liberals think the purpose of government is to protect the poor and powerless from the rich and powerful.
 Conservatives think the purpose of government is to protect the rich and powerful from the poor and powerless.

-•The single most important problem in economics is
+•The single most important problem in economics is the Gap between rich and poor.

-•Austerity is the government’s method for widening
+•Austerity is the government’s method for widening the Gap between rich and poor.

 •Until the 99% understand the need for federal deficits, the upper 1% will rule.